 Choose 2-4 flowers to start the “base” of your bouquet

-These flowers will serve as the anchor, as you will build around them.
+These flowers will serve as the anchor for your DIY wedding bouquet, as you will build around them.
 Bunch the stems together and wrap with floral tape.
 Make sure that there is 1 to 1 ½ inches of exposed stem visible from where you begin to wrap the stems and anywhere between 4 to 5 inches of exposed stem from the bottom.

 Start building your bouquet by adding flowers around your anchored flowers, creating a “bunch”

 Now, there are not really a lot of rules here, because you can position the flowers, fillers, and greenery by your personal preference.

 Mix textures and colors to create an interesting composition.
 Also, keep the size of your bouquet in mind.
 Put your photographer hat on!
 You don’t want your flowers to overwhelm you on your wedding day.
 After all, you are the focal point and your flowers should just enhance your ensemble.